dr-mushtaq/Academic-writing/Research Paper/Literature review.md

 -  Can the theoretical approaches/methods be applied to your research?
 -  Who are the key scholars in your field? •
 -  What topics have ben overlooked?
+-
+  # What is the main purpose of the literature Review
+  - Show relatioships between previous studies or theories
+  - Find out what information already exists in your field of research
+  - Identify gaps in literature
+  - Provide a context for your own research

   # 🌟 Why a Literature Review Matters